Scientology: Debates over classification

-Many scholars of religion have referred to Scientology as a religion, as has the Oxford English Dictionary.
-The sociologist Bryan R. Wilson compared Scientology with 20 criteria that he associated with religion and concluded that the movement could be characterised as such.
-Allan W. Black analysed Scientology through the seven "dimensions of religion" set forward by the scholar Ninian Smart and also decided that Scientology met those criteria for being a religion.
-The sociologist David V. Barrett noted that there was a "strong body of evidence to suggest that it makes sense to regard Scientology as a religion", while scholar of religion James R. Lewis commented that "it is obvious that Scientology is a religion."
+Some scholars of religion have referred to Scientology as a religion.
+The sociologist Bryan R. Wilson compares Scientology with 20 criteria that he associated with religion and concludes that the movement could be characterized as such.
+Wilson's criteria include: a cosmology that describes a human reality beyond terrestrial existence; ethics and behavior teachings that are based on this cosmology; prescribed ways for followers to connect with spiritual beings; and a congregation that believes in and helps spread its teachings.
+Allan W. Black analyzed Scientology through the seven "dimensions of religion" set forward by the scholar Ninian Smart and also decided that Scientology met those criteria for being a religion.
+The sociologist David V. Barrett noted that there was a "strong body of evidence to suggest that it makes sense to regard Scientology as a religion", while scholar of religion James R. Lewis comments that "it is obvious that Scientology is a religion".
+The scholar Mikael Rothstein observes that the Scientology "is best understood as a devotional cult aimed at revering the mythologized founder of the organization".
+Opinion polling in 2012 shows that in its home market, the US, 70% of Americans do not think Scientology is a real religion; 13% think it is.
+A 2015 poll in the UK shows 61% of British people do not think Scientology is a real religion; 8% think it is.

+The characterisation as a religion by such religious studies academics is disputed by the psychology professor Benjamin Beit-Hallahmi.
+He writes that: "Scientology cannot be classified as a religion.
+Because Scientology is a profit-oriented organization, sometimes, not always, masquerading as a religion, it has faced serious legitimation problems...The extreme measures Scientology has taken to defend itself reflect the truly precarious position of an organization with clearly illegitimate goals and a fraudulent operational style."
+Beit-Hallahmi notes that the degree of collaboration with Scientology in the new religious movement (NRM) research network is in a class by itself.
+He observes that "Scholars collaborating with Scientology have tried to provide an umbrella of legitimacy.
+Moreover, they have knowingly collaborated in some of its deceptive schemes and front organizations."

-More specifically, many scholars have described Scientology as a new religious movement.
+Numerous religious studies scholars have described Scientology as a new religious movement.
 Various scholars have also considered it within the category of Western esotericism, while the scholar of religion Andreas Grünschloß noted that it was "closely linked" to UFO religions, as science-fiction themes are evident in its theology.
-Scholars have also varyingly described it as a "psychotherapeutically oriented religion", a "secularized religion," a "postmodern religion," a "privatized religion," and a "progressive-knowledge" religion.
-According to scholar of religion Mary Farrell Bednarowski, Scientology describes itself as drawing on science, religion, psychology and philosophy but "had been claimed by none of them and repudiated, for the most part, by all".
+Scholars have also varyingly described it as a "psychotherapeutically oriented religion", a "secularized religion", a "postmodern religion", a "privatized religion", and a "progressive-knowledge" religion.
+According to scholar of religion Mary Farrell Bednarowski, Scientology describes itself as drawing on science, religion, psychology and philosophy but "has been claimed by none of them and repudiated, for the most part, by all".

-Government inquiries, international parliamentary bodies, scholars, law lords, and numerous superior court judgments have described Scientology both as a dangerous cult and as a manipulative profit-making business..
-These seriously question the categorisation of Scientology as a religion.
-An article in the magazine TIME, "The Thriving Cult of Greed and Power", described Scientology as "a ruthless global scam".
-The Church of Scientology's attempts to sue the publishers for libel and to prevent republication abroad were dismissed.
-The notion of Scientology as a religion is strongly opposed by the anti-cult movement.
-The Church has not received recognition as a religious organization in the majority of countries it operates in; its claims to a religious identity have been particularly rejected in continental Europe, where anti-Scientology activists have had a greater impact on public discourse than in Anglophone countries.
-These critics maintain that the Church is a commercial business that falsely claims to be religious, or alternatively a form of therapy masquerading as religion.
-Grünschloß commented that those rejecting the categorisation of Scientology as a religion acted under the "misunderstanding" that to call it a religion means that "one has approved of its basic goodness".
-He stressed that labelling Scientology a religion does not mean that it is "automatically promoted as harmless, nice, good, and humane".